deckerweb/multisite-toolbar-additions/README.md

 ---

+## Roadmap

+The plan is to **further cleanup** the plugin if possible, and to bring it to **super stable state** where only maintenance updates are needed.
+Until the end of 2025 my goal is to transform all old code into a class-based approach if possible; at least reorganize everything and **make it easier to maintain** or to add new plugin support (in a very limited range, of course).

+The end goal for you as a user is to have an even better coded, super stable little helper plugin which requires (if ever) only a few small updates a year.
+That is the dream for my own job with all the sites I manage where _Multisite Toolbar Additions_ is installed everywhere.

+---

 ## Donate

-Enjoy using *Multisite Toolbar Additions*? **[Please consider making a donation](https://www.paypal.me/deckerweb)** - every donation helps to support the project's continued development, maintenance and support.
+Enjoy using _Multisite Toolbar Additions_? **[Please consider making a donation](https://www.paypal.me/deckerweb)** - every donation helps to support the project's continued development, maintenance and support.
 **Thank you very much in advance for your support!**

 ## Additional Info
-**Idea Behind / Philosophy:** Just a little lightweight plugin for all the Multisite Super Admins out there to make their daily network admin life a bit easier.
+**Idea Behind / Philosophy:** Just a little lightweight plugin for all the (Multisite) Super Admins out there to make their daily (Network) Admin life a bit easier.
 I'll try to add more plugin support if it makes some sense.
 So stay tuned :).

 ---